 By automating the abuse mailbox, you can streamline workflows and drastically cut the time spent on manual tasks.
 Some of our customers have seen an up to 90% reduction in time spent on manual work.

-But organizations are also strained for resources to manage email security.
-If that’s a painpoint in your business, organizations can choose an in-house best-of-breed managed email service to reduce IT burden and improve your email security posture.
+But organisations are also strained for resources to manage email security.
+If that’s a painpoint in your business, organisations can choose an in-house best-of-breed managed email service to reduce IT burden and improve your email security posture.

 Rather than piecing together threat intelligence and sandboxing data, or constantly updating YARA rules or playbooks to be as leading-edge as possible, use solutions that incorporate all of these things automatically.
 That will help you reduce manual work and free up your resources to focus on more important security tasks.
 (You can read case studies about how customers who have done this see significant ROI and save hundreds of thousands of dollars in remediation costs.)